 Alternative Approaches to Teaching Reading

-Learn about the common methods used for teaching children to read, including the different approaches to phonics instruction…
+Learn about the different methods of reading instruction, alternatives to phonics and different approaches to phonics instruction…

 Click here for a summary of this article, or browse the contents of the main article below…